 What is a successful trade?
 Well, we may say that any trade that generates profit might be considered well executed and it's usually done by buying some asset, waiting for its value to appreciate and then by selling it for a higher price.
 You buy low and your sell high, that's how most investors make money.

-In this article, we'll explain the concept of shorting and we'll also show you some real-life examples of short trades.
+In this article, we'll explain the concept of shorting and show some real-life examples of short trades.

 When you first time hear “going short” or “open a short position” you might assume that it means that you won't hold this position for a long time, and a long trade means the opposite - to hold the deal for a month, a year or longer.